Lumacx/Starknet_2025_Narratum/docs/User_Guide_Getting_Started.md

 *   **Email/Password:** Create a traditional account with your email.
 *   **Google Sign-In:** Use your existing Google account for a quick and easy login.
 *   **Starknet Wallet:** For our blockchain-savvy users, connect your Starknet wallet to access Narratum.
 Your Starknet address will be linked to an anonymous Firebase user, allowing you to seamlessly use all features while maintaining your web3 identity.

+### Credits

+Narratum utilizes a credit system for accessing premium stories and features.
+Your current credit balance is displayed and managed within your user profile.
+Credits can be purchased or earned through various in-app activities.

 ## Creating Your First Story